 TRANS-HUMUS

-ROME - NITIDO-Exhibition & BodyArt presents TRANS-HUMUS: Anatomies of the Province, Luca Vernacchio's solo exhibition, which documents the reality of internal areas through performative self-portraiture
+ROME - NITIDO-Exhibition & BodyArt hosts TRANS-HUMUS: Provincial Anatomies, a solo exhibition by Luca Vernacchio who documents the reality of inland areas through performative self-portraiture

 Type